Abdulaziz-nasser/ibn_roshd-Wro/README.md

 ## Vehicle

-Our vehicle uses an **NVIDIA Jetson Orin Nano Super** as the main computer.
+Our vehicle uses an **NVIDIA Jetson Orin Nano** as the main computer.

 The Jetson is responsible for: